-A Window Between Worlds recently received word from a survivor who participated in the Center of My Universe art workshop six years ago.
+A Window Between Worlds recently received word from a survivor who participated in the Center of My Universe art workshop several years ago.
 She called to thank us for the profound impact this project has had on her life.
 The Center of My Universe art project gives survivors of abuse the opportunity to explore, often for the first time, what it means to place themselves at the center of their lives.
 Here’s what Toni found:

 During one of my very first support group sessions, the Center of My Universe project was presented.
 I vividly remember how powerful it felt to trust my instincts and select the images I was drawn to.
 At the time I was so preoccupied with trying to get through each day; I was unable to see the infinite possibilities the future held.
 I viewed the process as “cutting out dreams.”
 Kept safely tucked away in my bedside table I examined my collage every once in a while, unaware of the effect it would have on my future.